 Play Store cannot be uninstalled.
 You can only remove its updates as shown above.
 Moreover, Play Store will be automatically updated again if you uninstall its updates.

 Let’s Get Back to Work

-We wouldn’t judge you if you were about to throw your phone away or factory reset it because of the issue.
+We wouldn’t judge you if you were about to throw your phone away or factory reset it because of Play Store not working issue.
 Anyone would do that.
 But, we expect the above solutions would work for you.
-Once Play Store is up and running, do try these small apps that weigh less than 1 MB.
+Once Play Store is up and running, try these small apps that weigh less than 1MB.

 Last updated on 11 May, 2023

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.